-Yuen Lecture Series: Hong Kong Redux
+Yuen Campus Series: Hong Kong Redux

 Hong Kong has experienced a tremendous metamorphosis over the last 100 years.
 As Hong Kong earned its mega-city and financial center status in Asia, Hong Kongers, and others who lived through its rapid transformation, often reflect on Hong Kong’s rich history.